 Charlotte Austin (Staff)

 This would be a perfect location to stay if you just had a few nights in San Francisco.
 You are close enough to the tram connections to get around to all of the touristy spots, or alternatively the concierge can book you taxis to get around.
-Located in the financial district you can really easily reach the shopping of the city, whether it is the Designer shops around Union Square or the more commercial shops in the Westfield center.
+Located in the financial district you can really easily reach the shopping of the city, whether it is the Designer shops around Union Square or the more commercial shops in the Westfield centre.
 I would recommend getting around on the old trolleys and trams as it is much more fun for the family or even as a couple.
 I would definitely recommend pre-booking some excursions, especially Alcatraz and any sport matches.

 Bespoke Tour of San Francisco

 Explore the city-by-the-bay on a bespoke tour.
 Visit some of the San Francisco's most iconic and famous landmarks including Union Square, Fisherman's Wharf and Golden Gate Bridge.
-Tailored to your preferences, the experience will be highly customized.
+Tailored to your preferences, the experience will be highly customised.

 Catch a Baseball Game

 Sports fan or not, you can't help but enjoy the ballpark; it's an experience so quintessentially American.
 Chow down on dogs and beer, hear the barrel organ fire up the crowd and cry "Outta Sight" as a 'homer' is hit.